-The carrying amounts for cash, amounts receivable, accounts payable and accrued liabilities on the statements of financial position approximate fair value because of the limited terms of these instruments.
+The carrying amounts for cash and cash equivalents, amounts receivable, accounts payable, accrued liabilities and the promissory note on the statements of financial position approximate fair value because of the limited terms of these instruments.
 The fair value of the loan receivable approximates carrying value as the interest rate approximates the current rate for similar instruments.